-The first thing to address if your dog is bouncing off the walls is physical exercise.
+If your dog is bouncing off the walls, the first thing to address is physical exercise.
 Getting the body moving, for both humans and dogs, plays a critical role in reducing stress all the way down to the cellular level.

 According to researchers at Harvard, “Exercise reduces levels of the body's stress hormones, such as adrenaline and cortisol.
 It also stimulates the production of endorphins, chemicals in the brain that are the body's natural painkillers and mood elevators.”